 The above table only includes the calculated net price for students that received some form of Title IV aid.

-Over a period of two years, the average net price paid by all freshmen at Big Sandy Community and Technical College has decreased by an average of 0.7% per year.
-This means that despite total costs rising at an average annual rate of 1.9% the average aid given to freshmen has increased at a faster rate.
+Over a period of three years, the average net price paid by all freshmen at Big Sandy Community and Technical College has increased by an average of 1.8% per year.

 Many schools offer more aid to first year students (freshmen) than they do to other undergraduates.
 Is that the case with this school?